When buying a new monitor it’s easy to get overwhelmed with all the different specifications.

 The DisplayHDR 600 certification requires a 600-nit peak brightness, wide color gamut and some sort of local dimming, so you at least get some improvement in HDR image quality in comparison to SDR.

 Now, the next tier – DisplayHDR 1000 basically just ups the peak brightness requirement to 1,000-nits.
 So, while you get a brighter image in comparison to HDR600 with punchier highlights, the local dimming and color gamut requirements are the same.

 There are HDR1000 monitors with 8 dimming zones and with 2000; the latter obviously offers a drastically better HDR image quality.
 Therefore, if you want a monitor with amazing HDR picture quality, just seeing the DisplayHDR 1000 certification won’t do, you’ll have to look for the number of dimming zones.

 To sum up, HDR-400 is mostly meaningless and you can ignore it.
 HDR-600 offers at least some improvement, but it’s just a glimpse of what HDR can truly do.

 HDR-1000 can either be just a brighter version of HDR-600 or actually offer a spectacular HDR image quality, so you’ll have to check for the number of dimming zones under monitor specifications or online reviews.

-The HDR-1400 and True Black certification have more demanding requirements, so monitors that meet those qualifications offer great HDR image quality.
+The HDR-1400 and True Black certifications have more demanding requirements, so monitors that meet those qualifications do offer great HDR image quality.